Dhruvah-spec/Arbitrage-Analysis-with-Bellman-Ford-Algorithm/README.md

 ## Findings
 - Over the 5 day sample more than 13,000 opportunities were detected.
 The average profitability, however was very low at only 0.0016% and over 62% of the identified opportunities vanished within less than a second

--Currencies like the USD and CNH were the most important for enabling arbitrage opportunities.
+- Currencies like the USD and CNH were the most important for enabling arbitrage opportunities.
 Over 98% of the identified opportunities involved a CNH to USD conversion.
 Currencies having USD CNH conversions also showed the strongest cross-correlations.
 On the other hand, the GBF and CHF played very minor roles in enabling arbitrage, rarely featuring in an opportunity.

--The largest number of opportunities was observed between hours 6:00 UTC and 16:00 UTC which coincides with the London sessions which is the most active market period in Europe.
+- The largest number of opportunities was observed between hours 6:00 UTC and 16:00 UTC which coincides with the London sessions which is the most active market period in Europe.
 This suggests the importance of liquidty for creating arbitrage opportunities.